MahdeeMushfiqueKamal/CNV_research_mahdee/README.md

 - -2 frag2_ref.fastq: Specifies the file containing the second mate (read 2) of the paired-end reads.
 - -S biasOut.sam: Specifies the output file where the aligned reads will be stored in SAM format.

+time to run appx: *45m*

 `g++ -o bowtie2convert bowtie2convert.cpp` - compiling the C++ source code file "bowtie2convert.cpp" into an executable named "bowtie2convert

-`./bowtie2convert biasOut.sam reference.fa 300` - todo: what does this program do?
+`./bowtie2convert biasOut.sam reference.fa 300`
+- todo: what does this program do?
 300 or 500?

 Output Files:
 - `counts.txt` (0 51304566 1873599.999999)